 The Organization reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
 Donor restricted contributions whose restrictions are met in the same reporting periods are reported as unrestricted support.
 The Organization holds certain temporarily restricted cash in separate bank accounts.
-At December 31, 2016 and 2015, temporarily restricted net assets amounted to \$- and \$-, respectively.
+At December 31, 2017 and 2016, temporarily restricted net assets were \$-.